Will-Jian/Cocktail-Recipies/README.md

 # Next Steps
 - Users can favorite a cocktail and view it in favorites.
-- USers can search for a cocktail via a searchbar
+- Users can search for a cocktail via a searchbar
 - User can create cocktail posts with images.
 - Have comments show next to their profile.